 Thank you for serving Christ and for your prayers for Music Ministry and Outreach in Nepal!

 - Ganesh's wife and partner in ministry, Lydia, continues to undergo treatment for cancer.
 Chemo is very difficult and she continues to struggle.
 Sometimes the news seems more hopeful, other times it doesn't!
 Pray for God's healing.

-- Pray for the M=music and dance programs that help create the atmosphere of celebration, allowing evangelization to continue.
+- Pray for the music and dance programs that help create the atmosphere of celebration, allowing evangelization to continue.

 - Churches continue to be planted across the region and elders and leaders ordained.
 The goal is that the gospel will reach many!
 The Nepali team continue to distribute Bibles and are sharing the need for audio Bibles as well.